TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 *  Such code blocks cannot be easily copy-pasted to use them as foundation for your own code blocks.

-Change such code-blocks as follows:
+Change such code blocks as follows:

 .. code-block:: diff
    :caption: UpdateShorthandCode.diff